18F/18f.gsa.gov/_posts/2016-11-17-leadership-innovation-california-child-welfare-services.md

 - health and human services
 excerpt: "This is the story of how the State of California changed direction on a $500 million IT project for Child Welfare Services.
 To a large degree it’s about technology.
 But it‘s also about leadership, changing frames for assessing risk, and relationships based on trust."
 image: /assets/blog/ca-child-welfare/ca-team.jpg
+figcaption: The team from the State of California, Code for America, and 18F.
 ---
 *This is the story of how the State of California changed direction on a
 $500 million IT project for Child Welfare Services.
 To a large degree